wpmetabox/docsv2/docs/extensions/mb-custom-post-type.md

   <TabItem value="taxonomies" label="Taxonomies">

 This is the list of taxonomies that are registered for the post type.
-Simply select the taxonomies you want to use for the post type.
+Select the taxonomies you want to use for the post type.

 ![taxonomies settings](https://i.imgur.com/aggYlsw.png)